What is the MIND diet portion?

 DinnerBaked salmon with quinoa and steamed broccoli.

-SnacksGreek yogurt with a handful of walnuts; apple slices with almond butter.
+SnacksGreek yogurt with a handful of walnuts; and apple slices with almond butter.

 TuesdayBreakfastGreek yogurt with fresh berries and a sprinkle of chia seeds.